Guzamala

 It is a part of the traditional Borno Emirate.

 This Local Government Area is located very close to the northern axis of Borno state.
 It is bordered by six LGAs.
-These LGAs are Mobber, Gubio, Nganzal, Monguno, Kukawa and Abadan LGAs.
+These LGAs are Mobbar, Gubio, Nganzai, Monguno, Kukawa and Abadan LGAs.

+Climate/Geography

+The Guzamala Local Government Area spans 2,517 square kilometers and experiences two distinct seasons: the dry season, which occurs from October to April, and the rainy season, which occurs from May to September.
+The average temperature and humidity in Guzamala LGA are 33 degrees Celsius and 19 percent, respectively.

+Wards

 It has 10 local wards.
 They are:- Aduwa, Gudumbali East, Gudumbali West, Guworam, Guzamala East, Guzamala West, kingarwa, Maijari, Moduri, Wamiri.